-An introduction to the use of diet in the treatment of disease.
-Topics covered will include parenteral/enteral nutrition support, nutritional assessment; pathophysiology, diagnosis and treatment of hypermetabolic stress, cancer and disease of the gastrointestinal system, immune system and respiratory system.
+An introduction to the use of the Nutrition Care Process in the treatment of disease with nutrition.
+Topics covered will include nutritional assessment in the clinical setting, parenteral/enteral nutrition support pharmacology; pathophysiology and treatment of metabolic stress, cancer and disorders of the gastrointestinal system and immune system.